Mining: Medieval Europe

 Mining as an industry underwent dramatic changes in medieval Europe.
-The mining industry in the early Middle Ages was mainly focused on the extraction of copper and iron.
+The mining industry in the early Middle Ages was primarily focused on extracting copper and iron.
 Other precious metals were also used, mainly for gilding or coinage.
 Initially, many metals were obtained through open-pit mining, and ore was primarily extracted from shallow depths, rather than through deep mine shafts.
 Around the 14th century, the growing use of weapons, armour, stirrups, and horseshoes greatly increased the demand for iron.
 Medieval knights, for example, were often laden with up to 100 lb of plate or chain link armour in addition to swords, lances and other weapons.
 The overwhelming dependency on iron for military purposes spurred iron production and extraction processes.

 The silver crisis of 1465 occurred when all mines had reached depths at which the shafts could no longer be pumped dry with the available technology.
-Although an increased use of banknotes, credit and copper coins during this period did decrease the value of, and dependence on, precious metals, gold and silver still remained vital to the story of medieval mining.
+Although an increased use of banknotes, credit and copper coins during this period did decrease the value of, and dependence on, precious metals, gold and silver remained vital to the story of medieval mining.

-Due to differences in the social structure of society, the increasing extraction of mineral deposits spread from central Europe to England in the mid-sixteenth century.
+Due to differences in social structure, the increasing extraction of mineral deposits spread from central Europe to England in the mid-sixteenth century.
 On the continent, mineral deposits belonged to the crown, and this regalian right was stoutly maintained.
 But in England, royal mining rights were restricted to gold and silver (of which England had virtually no deposits) by a judicial decision of 1568 and a law in 1688.
 England had iron, zinc, copper, lead, and tin ores.
-Landlords who owned the base metals and coal under their estates then had a strong inducement to extract these metals or to lease the deposits and collect royalties from mine operators.
+Landlords who owned the base metals and coal under their estates had a strong incentive to extract these metals or lease the deposits and collect royalties from mine operators.
 English, German, and Dutch capital combined to finance extraction and refining.
-Hundreds of German technicians and skilled workers were brought over; in 1642 a colony of 4,000 foreigners was mining and smelting copper at Keswick in the northwestern mountains.
+Hundreds of German technicians and skilled workers were brought over; in 1642, a colony of 4,000 foreigners was mining and smelting copper at Keswick in the northwestern mountains.